 The Harvard Graduate School of Education issues tuition vouchers to teachers and other practitioners who supervise HGSE students in a variety of educational settings.
-These vouchers can be used to cover basic tuition requirements for both degree and non-degree students who enroll in HGSE courses, as well as (with certain limitations) in any faculty allowing HGSE cross-registration or in the Division of Continuing Education.
-Voucher holders may take only one course (or the equivalent courses totaling four credits) per semester.
+These vouchers can be used to cover basic tuition requirements for degree and non-degree students, as well as (with certain limitations) in any faculty allowing HGSE cross-registration or in the Division of Continuing Education.
+Please note the following voucher policies: